 Thanks to the wonderful sculpture at Falkirk Canal, more people than ever are aware of the Kelpies, though there are a few things you may not know.
 The Kelpies are shapeshifting water spirits commonly seen as a horse but it can also change its form into a human.
 Unlike the friendly looking sculpture though Kelpies will lead humans to their death; by luring them to the water and devouring them, hence why they are seen as demons…

-If you want to play it safe and see the sculpture of The Kelpies, rather than risk an encounter with a real one, you can see them on our tour of Loch Lomond, Stirling Castle and The Kelpies.
+If you want to play it safe and see the sculpture of The Kelpies, rather than risk an encounter with a real one, you can see them on our Loch Lomond, Stirling Castle and the Kelpies tour from Edinburgh.

 These creatures have the appearance of normal sized human men but are blue in colour.
 They are located in the Minch, which is the waterway between mainland Scotland and the Outer Hebrides, and have the ability to create storms and interact with humans.
 It is said that if a vessel comes into contact with them the Chief of the creatures will recite two lines of a poem.
 The master of the vessel who encounters them must complete the poem otherwise they will do their best to capsize the vessel and kill all inside.